 After producing only Cabernet Sauvignon for several decades, Twomey Cellars began when the the Duncan Family purchased their Soda Canyon Ranch Vineyard in 1999 – appropriately named as it is located off of Soda Canyon Road in the southern part of the valley.
 They made this purchase to add a vineyard source for their Napa Valley Cabernet Sauvignon.
 At the time this was among the most expensive per vineyard acre transactions ever made in the Napa Valley – but ultimately contained what turned out to be a pleasant surprise and by today’s standards, was a very good investment.

 Daniel Baron, the winemaker for Silver Oak Cellars at the time discovered the property was planted to Merlot (the pleasant surprise that we mentioned above).
-Daniel had worked at Château Pétrus in Bordeaux and was very familiar with premium Merlots.
+Daniel had worked at Château Pétrus in Bordeaux and was very familiar with premium Merlot.
 Encouraging the Duncan’s to produce a Merlot from the vineyard – and realizing it wouldn’t fit into the Silver Oak Cellars Cabernet Sauvignon only portfolio, the Duncan’s created a separate winery.
 The initial few vintages were crushed at Laird Family Estate (a custom crush winery north of the city of Napa).

 Continuing to grow, in 2006 the family purchased the old Roshambo Winery near Healdsburg in neighboring Sonoma County and used this as a production facility for Pinot Noir and Sauvignon Blanc.
 Today they produce a number of Pinot Noirs both from their own vineyards (in 2017 they purchased the Prince Hill Vineyard in the Dundee Hills appellation of Oregon’s Willamette Valley and in 2019 another winery in the Anderson Valley already surrounded by 38 acres of Pinot Noir vines) as well as other regarded vineyard sites including from Monterey’s St. Lucia Highlands.
 Their wines are produced from both estate and partner vineyards (non Twomey owned sites).